Are Almonds Good For Gout looks at how almonds can lower uric acid. But, if you do not eat almonds right they can be bad for gout.

 - Jamshed, Humaira, Fateh Ali Tipoo Sultan, Faridah Amin, Jamshed Arslan, Sumaira Ghani, and Madiha Masroor.
 “Almond supplementation reduces serum uric acid in coronary artery disease patients: a randomized controlled trial.”
 Nutrition journal 15, no. 1 (2016): 77.

-- Grundy, Myriam Marie?Louise, Karen Lapsley, and Peter Rory Ellis.
+- Grundy, Myriam Marie-Louise, Karen Lapsley, and Peter Rory Ellis.
 “A review of the impact of processing on nutrient bioaccessibility and digestion of almonds.”
 International journal of food science & technology (2016).
-Almond Nutrition and Processing PDF.